waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5.  **Warp Discipline:** After every warp, my first action must be to check and, if necessary, create/update markers on **both** the departure and arrival maps.
 6.  **Mandatory Self-Assessment:** Every 50 turns, I must perform a structured self-review to ensure my strategies, documentation, and tool usage remain optimal and aligned with my core principles.
 7.  **Efficiency Over Fixation:** If a simple automation tool fails during a low-stakes, repetitive task (like a wild battle), it is more efficient to complete the task manually and fix the tool later, rather than getting stuck debugging mid-task.
-8.  **Battle Menu Anomaly (Confirmed):** The system's tool execution is unreliable when combining directional inputs with an action button ('A') in a single turn.
-Automation must separate these into separate turns.
-Input drops for 'A' presses are also common, requiring retry logic (e.g., pressing 'A' multiple times).
+8.  **Battle Menu Anomaly (Hypothesis):** The system's tool execution is unreliable when combining directional inputs with an action button ('A') in a single turn.
+Input drops for 'A' presses are also common. **Next Step:** The next time this occurs, I MUST use the `battle_anomaly_detector_agent` to determine if this is a system bug or a hidden game mechanic.
 9.  **Confirmation Bias Awareness (Self-Assessment Finding):** I must be vigilant against confirmation bias.
 If a hypothesis fails multiple documented tests, I must actively pivot to a new, different hypothesis rather than repeating the failed approach.
 I should also formulate tests designed to *disprove* my own theories, not just confirm them.
 To combat this, I should use the `puzzle_solver_agent` more readily when I feel stuck on a single line of reasoning.

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
-    - **Status:** Currently testing the hypothesis that there is a hidden, one-way passage concealed in a wall on 1F.
+    - **Status:** Pivoting to a new hypothesis after the 'hidden wall passage' test failed.
-    - **Next Step:** Continue the systematic sweep of the western wall on Mt.
-Moon 1F.
+    - **Next Step:** Exit Mt.
+Moon, retrieve LUNA (Clefairy) from the PC, and return to test the 'Clefairy rock ladder' hypothesis.

 # III.
 Battle Intel
 - **Type Effectiveness Chart (Verified):**